giuseppewebber/FPGA_video_processing/README.md

 ## Setup the hardware

-## Setup petalinux on Zedboard a start the program
+## Setup petalinux on Zedboard and start the program